 Planning and environmental studies for the project began in the summer of 2020.
 An informational newsletter and survey were sent to residents and businesses near the project corridors in September 2020 to provide general information about the projects and gather input on the preliminary designs.
 A summary of the survey responses can be seen here.

 This schedule is preliminary and subject to change.
 However, all pre-construction tasks must be completed by August 2021 to meet the requirements of the BUILD Grant and receive funding.
 Note that individual project schedules vary.
-More details can be seen in the schedule graphic below.

 Notification of Field Work to be Conducted